Bouzomgi/chatter-be/README.md

 To do

+Immediate
-- finish routes
+  - finish BE tests
-  - get messages
+    - get them working in CICD
-  - send a message
-  - "read" a message
+  - I would like to set up zod or express validator
+  - Write some integration tests?
+  - Pop over to the FE and tie it together!
+Later
   - set up swagger
-- validations using zod
   - maybe use AWS cognito

 In the FE, need to make an axios interceptor that moves the JWT cookie to a header in the auth